 Not including the value of the vehicle, driving costs around 50 cents per kilometre when you factor in gas, insurance, maintenance and other fees.
 So if you live within biking distance of somewhere you would usually reach by car — your workplace, the grocery store, your favourite patio or coffee shop, etc. — let’s do the math.
 Cycling 10 km instead of driving twice a week saves around $520 worth of gasoline per year and prevents about 400 kilograms of carbon dioxide from polluting the atmosphere.

-Improved fitness may save you, and every Canadian, even more in the long run if this recent Canadian Men’s Health Foundation study is anything to go by.
+Improved fitness may save you, and every Canadian, even more in the long run if this Canadian Men’s Health Foundation study is anything to go by.

 Stress, Cycling, and COVID